Nihar-Debnath/OS/lecture-12-(process-&-cpu-scheduling)/04_another_convoy_effectless_example.md

-# So here we just roated the process from previous example
+# So here we just rotated the process from previous example

 ### 📋 Given Data: